Confronted With Leonine Passion:

 To which Mrs. Child chidingly replied “Oh Jacques, you know me, that won’t happen.”
 As she threw her head back laughing, Julia then snatched a large tablespoon positioned on the platter in Jacques’ hands, scooped up a healthy portion of the freshly made dessert, placed it in her mouth while making two very slow chewing motions, and then froze, staring wide eyed to no one in particular.
 To everyone’s surprise and bewilderment, she then proceeded to lower her head.

-I say that I knew nothing of Mrs. Child’s exact background but at this point in time I was familiar with parodies which poked fun at the great chef’s demeanor and manner of speech.
-As Julia stood there with her head lowered I immediately thought this is what Dan Ackroyd must have had in mind when he said in the flittiest of falsettos, “Oh gracious I must have cut a vein”, directly before spraying torrents of blood all over himself and the entire set of “Saturday Night Live”.
+I say that I knew nothing of Mrs. Child’s exact background but at this point in time I was familiar with the many parodies which poked fun at the great chef’s demeanor and manner of speech.
+As Julia stood there with her head lowered I immediately thought this is what Dan Ackroyd must have had in mind when he said in the flittiest of falsettos, “Oh gracious I must have cut a vein”, just before spraying torrents of blood all over himself and the entire set of “Saturday Night Live”.

 Julia stood for at least 10-15 seconds with her head lowered which in live TV time equates to approximately 15 or so minutes and by the look of Jacque’s face I surmised this was very unplanned and that it must have occurred as a result of the roof of her mouth and tongue receiving 2nd degree burns from the blistering, uncooled heat she was warned not to eat so quickly.
 I was convinced this was the case when her shoulders began to gently move up and down, the burning pain had clearly brought her to tears.